rxn4chemistry/MultimodalAnalytical/README.md

 Code for ???

-## TO DO:
-- [ ] fix issue with None in last rows of some parquets
-- [ ] implement new config for the data to handle the fragments

 ## Usage
 To run the code all the paths and parameters in `scripts/train_model.sh` need to be changed accordingly.
 Especially, to change the data for the training the config, column, modality, ... parameters need to be changed.